Find Maximum Row per Group in Spark DataFrame

 | Jeff| Marketing| 3000|

-3. Spark SQL expression to Find Maximum Row per Group
+3. SQL expression to Find the Maximum Row per Group

-You can also get the maximum record for each group using SQL expression.
-If you have an SQL background, this would be much familiar to you.
-In order to use SQL, first, you need to create a temporary view using createOrReplaceTempView().
+You can also get the maximum (max) row for each group using Spark SQL expression.
+If you have an SQL background, this would be familiar to you.
+To use SQL, first, you need to create a temporary view using createOrReplaceTempView().

 df.createOrReplaceTempView("EMP")